-With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically stop the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
-Keen home owners can get off the hook a little early.
-The law promises that, upon request of the homeowner, the PMI must be dropped when the principal amount equals just 80 percent.
+With the employment of The Homeowners Protection Act of 1998, on nearly all loans lenders are required to automatically stop the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
+Acute home owners can get off the hook sooner than expected.
+The law stipulates that, upon request of the home owner, the PMI must be abandoned when the principal amount equals just 80 percent.

-The hardest thing for many homeowners to know is just when their home's equity rises above the 20% point.
-An accredited, licensed real estate appraiser can certainly help.
-It is an appraiser's job to recognize the market dynamics of their area.
+An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
+It's an appraiser's job to recognize the market dynamics of their area.
 At Associate Appraisers of America, we know when property values have risen or declined.
-We're masters at determining value trends in Seal Beach, Orange County and surrounding areas.
-When faced with data from an appraiser, the mortgage company will most often remove the PMI with little effort.
-At which time, the homeowner can delight in the savings from that point on.
+We're experts at recognizing value trends in Seal Beach, Orange County and surrounding areas.
+Faced with figures from an appraiser, the mortgage company will most often remove the PMI with little anxiety.
+At that time, the homeowner can relish the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: